fransan6/fransan6/README.md

 </a>

 ## Hi, I'm Francesca 👋
-I'm a recent graduate of Le Wagon's full-stack web development bootcamp and apparently am now obsessed with, and love, all things coding (handy, given the time and money invested).
-I'm keen to both solidify my newly-acquired skills, but also learn more and keep on furthering my professional development.
+I'm a recent graduate of Le Wagon's full-stack web development bootcamp and apparently am now obsessed with, and love, all things coding.
+I'm keen to solidify my newly-acquired skills but also learn more and keep on furthering my professional development.
 I bring both technical and soft skills and, when necessary, plenty of snacks.

 ---